-Ever wondered how to prevent public access to specific pages or posts in areas of your website like your sitemap?
+Ever wondered how to prevent specific posts and pages from displaying in areas of your site like your sitemap?

-Often, the easiest way to do this is to filter your pages or posts by ID.
+One of the easiest ways to do this is to filter your pages or posts by ID.

-Your WordPress Page ID is a unique number assigned to every page or post created on your site.
+Your WordPress Post ID is a unique number assigned by WordPress automatically to every post or page you create.

-Knowing how to locate a page or post ID can be quite useful if for example, you want to prevent pages from displaying in your WordPress sitemap, or if you want only selected pages to display in the sidebar.
+Knowing how to locate the page or post ID can be quite useful if, for example, you want to exclude pages from showing in your WordPress sitemap, or if you want only certain pages to show in the Pages Widget.

 (WP Dashboard – All Pages)

-Select the page or post that you would like to know the ID of and hover your mouse over its title …
+Locate the page or post that you would like to know the ID of and hover your mouse over the title …

-(Hover over the title to view Post ID)
+(Hovering over the post title displays Page or Post ID)

 The “ID” value is displayed in the status bar of your browser window.
-In the example below, the ID is 5575 …
+In the screenshot below, the post or page ID is 5575 …

 (Page ID displayed in your browser)

-Here are some practical ways to use post or page IDs:
+Here are a couple of practical ways to use WordPress post or page IDs:

-Excluding Posts And Pages From Displaying In Your Site Map
+Excluding Pages And Posts From Showing In Your Site Map

-Let’s say we need to exclude a page whose unique ID is “26” from displaying to visitors on a site map.
+Suppose we need to prevent a page whose ID is “26” from displaying to visitors on a site map.

-Many site map plugins have fields that let you specify the IDs of items you want to exclude (e.g. categories, pages, etc.) …
+Site map plugins typically include fields that let you specify the IDs of items you want to exclude (e.g. categories, pages, etc.) …

-(Prevent posts or pages from showing in your site map)
+(Prevent pages or posts from displaying in a site map)

-Excluding Posts And Pages From Displaying In Your WordPress Sidebar
+Excluding Posts Or Pages From Showing In Your WordPress Sidebar

-Another useful application for page IDs is to exclude them from displaying in the Pages Widget.
+Another great use for page IDs is to prevent them from showing in your WordPress sidebar.

-Just enter all of the Page IDs for the pages you want to exclude separated by a comma into the Exclude field of the Pages widget, and click the Save button …
+To do this, simply enter all of the WordPress Page IDs for the pages you want to exclude separated by commas into the Exclude field of the WordPress Pages widget, and click the Save button …

-Exclude Pages And Posts From Displaying In A Sitemap
+Exclude Posts Or Pages From Displaying In A Sitemap

-You can also use post and page IDs to exclude pages or posts from your XML sitemap …
+You can also use page and post IDs to exclude posts or pages from your XML sitemap …

 Plugins – Page IDs

-If you need to see all of the IDs of all your posts or pages ”at-a-glance”, then here are some WordPress plugins you may find useful:
+If you would like to see all of your page or post IDs ”at-a-glance”, then here are a few FREE plugins that you may find useful:

 (Reveal IDs Plugin For WordPress)

-This WordPress plugin reveals the IDs for pages, posts, categories, links, users, media, comments, link categories, custom taxonomies, custom post types and tags.
-It also adds a sortable column header to your Posts and Pages tables …
+This plugin reveals the IDs for pages, posts, links, categories, users, media, link categories, comments, custom taxonomies, custom post types and tags.
+It also adds a sortable column header to your Pages and Posts tables …

-You can access the plugin settings by going to Settings > Reveal IDs …
+You can access the plugin settings option by going to Settings > Reveal IDs …

 To download this plugin, go here:

-This plugin not only adds a column of IDs to your Table of Posts/Pages, it also provides a function that lets you copy a list of selected Post/Page IDs to your clipboard.
+ID Arrays not only adds a column of IDs to your Table of Pages/Posts, it also provides a very useful function that lets you copy a list of selected Post/Page IDs to your clipboard.

-(ID Arrays lets you select and copy a list of Page/Post IDs to your clipboard)
+(ID Arrays lets you select and copy a list of Post/Page IDs to your clipboard)

-This can be very useful if, for example, you are working with a long list of posts where many IDs are required and finding IDs one by one would be time-consuming.
+This can be very useful if, for example, you are working with a long list of posts with many IDs required and finding IDs one by one would be time-consuming.

 Congratulations!
-Now you know how to find the unique ID of any WordPress post or page.
+Now you know how to find the ID of a WordPress page or post.